 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Bro Network Security Monitor in Ubuntu 16.04 LTS Xenial Xerus.
+I will show you the step-by-step installation of the Bro Network Security Monitor in Ubuntu 16.04 LTS Xenial Xerus.

 Install Bro Network Security Monitor on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Install all the required dependencies, by executing the following command:

 apt-get install cmake make gcc g++ flex git bison python-dev swig libpcap-dev libssl-dev zlib1g-dev

 Step 3.
 Installing the GeoIP Database for IP Geolocation.

 You will also need to install GeoIP on your system.
 You can install it with the following command:

 wget http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz wget http://geolite.maxmind.com/download/geoip/database/GeoLiteCityv6-beta/GeoLiteCityv6.dat.gz gzip -d GeoLiteCity.dat.gz gzip -d GeoLiteCityv6.dat.gz